nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Datasheet - https://www.st.com/resource/en/datasheet/stp55nf06l.pdf

 Here is the protoype board wired up- the MOSFETS convert the pin trigger to turn on the fan and PSU accordingly.
 Follow the Duet hardware scheamtic and you will be good.
 My previous pic had all the pins and GSD jumbled.
 Hopefully this is consistent now.
+The resistors are under the PCB.
+I still need to add a flyback diode.

 ![](images/mosfet.png)